-- Back Sleepers – Back sleepers are typically most compatible with a medium loft of 3-4 inches.
-Since down alternative pillows compress under pressure, I suggest compensating for that with an extra lofty profile.
-For example, if you’re shooting for a 3-inch loft, pick a pillow that advertises a loft of 4-5 inches.
+- Back Sleepers – Back sleepers are typically most compatible with a medium loft of three to four inches.
+Since down-alternative pillows compress under pressure, I suggest compensating for that with an extra lofty profile.
+For example, if you’re shooting for a 3-inch loft, pick a pillow that advertises a loft of four to five inches.

 - Side Sleepers – The above rule applies to side sleepers too, though they’ll need to put more focus on firmness (and we’ll get to that next).
-Side sleepers need a lofty pillow with a firmer feel in order to keep neutral spine alignment, so I recommend picking a loft of at least 5-inches when you’re shopping for down alternative pillows.
+Side sleepers need a lofty pillow with a firmer feel in order to keep neutral spine alignment, so I recommend picking a loft of at least five inches when you’re shopping for down-alternative pillows.

 It’s important to note that a pillow’s loft is directly affected by its firmness, as softer pillows are more likely to compress into a lower loft.
 Again, stomach sleepers are most compatible with a soft, low-lofted pillow, which makes down alternative a great choice for this sleeping style.

 However, back and side sleepers should make sure that a down-alternative pillow is firm enough to maintain its loft throughout the night.
 Side sleepers, in particular, should aim for pillows that advertise a firm level of support, while back sleepers are usually most compatible with something in the medium firm range.

 We’ll take a look at a wide variety of firmnesses and lofts in a moment, but here’s a pro-tip for back and side sleepers: Down-alternative pillows that incorporate shredded latex or memory foam are typically more supportive and firm.